SilvaRafael1/Clinica-Veterinaria/README.md

 <a href="https://expressjs.com/pt-br/" target="_blank"> <img src="https://ih1.redbubble.net/image.438908244.6144/st,small,507x507-pad,600x600,f8f8f8.u2.jpg" alt="Express" width="40" height="40"/> </a> Express

-## API's utilizadas
+## API's used

 - [MongoDB](https://www.mongodb.com)
 - [Swagger](https://swagger.io)
 - [Prettier](https://prettier.io)
 - [ESLint](https://eslint.org)

-## Abrir e rodar o projeto
+## Open and run the Project

-Após clonar o projeto o projeto para o seu computador, você deve:
+After cloning the project to your computer, you must:

-- Abrir algum terminal no diretório base do projeto
+- Open some terminal in the base directory of the project
-- Executar o comando `npm i` para instalar todas as dependências
+- Run `npm i` command to install all dependencies
-- Após a instalação, executar o comando `npm start` para abrir o servidor
+- After installation, run the `npm start` command to open the server

-- Caso queira abrir o servidor e alterar os códigos e deixar que o terminal transpile automaticamente, você deve invés de executar o `npm start`, deve utilizar o `npm run build`
+- If you want to open the server and change the codes and let the terminal transpile automatically, you should instead of running `npm start`, you should use `npm run build`

-## Contato
+## Contact

-Desenvolvido por Rafael Augusto da Silva
+Developed by Rafael Augusto da Silva

-Dúvidas?
-Envie um e-mail para: rafael.silva.pb@compasso.com.br
+Doubts?
+Send an email to: rafael.silva.pb@compasso.com.br